 - Long Term Support (LTS) release: Released after every 2 years and is supported for 5 years

 Pros of a normal release are that you get the latest features, applications and the newest version of the various software.
 However, you’ll need to upgrade every nine months.
 For example, if you choose to install Ubuntu 17.04 (any flavor), it will not get any updates after Jan’18.
 This will leave your system unsecured.

 If you choose an LTS release (any flavor), you don’t need to worry about upgrading to a newer release every 9 months.
-However, it may take some time before you have the latest versions of the most software.
+However, it may take some time before you have the latest versions of some software.
 LTS releases are preferred for production system machines and this is why only the stable version of various programs are made available to them.

-At the time of writing this article, if you were wondering which Ubuntu version to choose, I suggest Ubuntu 16.04.
-You’ll be covered till 2021.
+At the time of writing this article, if you were wondering which Ubuntu version to choose, I suggest Ubuntu 18.04 LTS.
+You’ll be covered till 2023.

 Everything fine but should I go for 32 bit or 64 bit Ubuntu?

 At the end, you might ask if you need to install 32 bit or 64 bit Ubuntu?

 To that, my suggestion is to first identify if you have a 32-bit system or 64-bit system.
 You can use this trick in Windows to find that out.